emcniece/rancher-catalog/templates/netdata-plus/0/README.md

-# NetData
+# NetData Plus

-Real-time performance monitoring, done righter - with a registry node!
+Real-time performance monitoring, with exposed config!

 Select a volume location, then edit a single node's config file and restart.